Skip to Content

 What's in a Pimm's Cup?

 • Lemon juice.
-Pimm’s No. 1 is delicious, but it veers toward sweetness, so we add extra lemon juice to the mix to tart things up a bit.
-On the dog days of summer, we want something truly refreshing and bright, zingy freshly squeezed lemon juice ensures that your Pimm’s Cup will be ultra cooling.
+Pimm’s No. 1 is delicious, but it is a bit sweet.
+I add extra lemon juice to ensure that my classic Pimm’s Cup recipe is never TOO sweet.
+On the dog days of summer, freshly squeezed lemon juice ensures that your Pimm’s Cup will be ultra cooling.

 • Garnishes galore!
 Why does a Pimm’s Cup need to be garnished within an inch of its life?
-Who knows—maybe just chalk it up to typically British eccentricity, since the Pimm’s Cup just might be the most British cocktail there is.
-(Don’t tell the G&T..)
-Regardless, you obviously don’t have to garnish your Pimm’s Cup to enjoy it, but we swear that stuffing sprigs of fresh basil, strawberries and cucumber and lemon slices into your glass will make you feel a little extra celebratory when you go in for that first sip, and who doesn’t love that?
+Who knows, maybe just chalk it up to typically British eccentricity, since the Pimm’s Cup just might be the most British cocktail there is.
+(Don’t tell the G&T...)
+Regardless, you obviously don’t have to garnish your Pimm’s Cup to enjoy it, but it is fun to do!
+I always add: fresh basil, strawberries, cucumber and lemon slices.
+Maximalist garnishes are half the fun.

-3 Pimm's Cup cocktails with strawberries, cucumber, lemon and basil.
+Pimm’s Cup cocktails garnished with fresh strawberries, lemon slice, sliced cucumber, over ice.

-Dump everything into a pitcher and stir—mixing up a pitcher of Pimm’s Cups really is just about as easy cocktails get, and yay for that.
+Dump everything into a pitcher and stir!
+Mixing up a pitcher of Pimm’s Cups really is just about as easy as cocktails get, and yay for that.
 Here’s what you do:

 1. Squeeze half a cup of lemon juice.
 This takes about 3-4 lemons, depending on how juicy they are.

-3. Add some of your fresh basil leaves, strawberries and cucumber slices to the pitcher, and let it infuse for ten minutes.
+4. Add some of your fresh basil leaves, strawberries and cucumber slices to the pitcher.

-3 Pimm's Cup cocktails with strawberries, cucumber, lemon and basil.
+Pimm’s Cup cocktails garnished with fresh strawberries, lemon slice, sliced cucumber, and fresh basil over ice.

 Cheers!